 The research in professor Mario Lanza’s group is mainly dedicated to the development of micro and nanoelectronic devices using (mainly) advanced two dimensional (2D) materials.
-In the group we are in total 17 members (including postdocs), and we have a total amount of funding available of 1M€.
+Currently, we are more than 20 members (including master, PhD and postdocs), and we have received generous funding above 8 Million CNY from the National Science Foundation, Ministry of Science and Technology, Ministry of Education, and Jiangsu government (among others).
 With these resources, we are currently working on:

-Field effect transistors made of 2D materials (15%)
+Field effect transistors made of 2D materials (10%)

-MEMS based on 2D materials (15%)
+MEMS based on 2D materials (10%)

 The first synthesis of graphene in 2004 opened up a new horizon in graphene and 2D materials research, as graphene properties could be for the first time experimentally characterized.
 After ten years of intensive research, graphene has shown unprecedented electronic, thermal, mechanical, magnetic and optical properties.
 Nevertheless, after more than 12 years working with 2D materials there is still a preoccupying lack of commercial applications.
 In our lab we also investigate the use of 2D materials in realistic electronic devices.
 For example, we have developed ultra-durable graphene-coated AFM tips using an industry-compatible fabrication method that allows production at low costs.
 Our invention, which is protected under an international patent, has already raised an investment of 550,000 €, as well as attracted the interest of the companies in the field.
 In this direction, our collaborators are: Andrea Ferrari (University of Cambridge, UK), Oliver Krause (NanoWorld, Germany) and Xiaoming Xie (Chinese Academy of Sciences).
 Visit our recent papers in Nanoscale and Advanced Materials.